gausby/bencode/README.md

 * `Bencode.encode/1` will encode a given data structure to the b-code representation.

+* `Bencode.decode/1` will decode a b-code encoded string and return a 2-tuple; containing the status (`:ok`) and its Elixir data structure representation.

-* `Bencode.decode/1` will decode a b-code encoded string and return a 3-tuple; containing the status (`:ok`), its Elixir data structure representation along with the checksum of the info dictionary.
+* `Bencode.decode_with_info_hash/1` will decode a b-code encoded string and return a 3-tuple; containing the status (`:ok`), its Elixir data structure representation along with the checksum of the info dictionary.
 If no info-dictionary was found the last value will be `nil`.

 ## Installation